nextworks-it/oceania-dcn-controller/README.txt

 -------------------------------------

-OCEANiA DCN Controller is an SDN controller developed for the NEPHELE project, funded by the EU under the H2020 Research and Innovation programme.
+OCEANiA DCN Controller is an SDN controller developed for the NEPHELE project.
+NEPHELE is a research project on optical network technologies, supported by the Horizon2020 Framework Programme for Research and Innovation of the European Commission.

-It is a tool that automates the configuration of a hybrid opto-electrical data center network, leveraging SDN principles and the OpenFlow protocol.
-It is developed to be used on top of with the OpenDaylight SDN controller, and makes use of its REST API.
+OCEANiA is a controller automating the configuration of a hybrid opto-electrical data center network, leveraging SDN principles and the OpenFlow protocol.
+It is developed to be used on top of the OpenDaylight SDN controller, and makes use of its REST API.

 NEPHELE project homepage:
 http://www.nepheleproject.eu/